Radiation dose management solution

 - Optimize your patient dose and improve quality

 DOSE is a dose management solution that automatically monitors, evaluates and reports the radiation dose that patients receive for multi-facility, multi-modality and multi-vendor imaging environments.

 The solution provides direct insight into the daily dose management, the clinical image quality and the performance of your department.
 It assures regulated reports and provides an efficient pro-active solution to the labour-intensive regulatory compliance monitoring.
 In this way, DOSE assists the users to improve quality and maintain patient safety in medical imaging.

-As quality is of the utmost importance to us, Qaelum is a medical device manufacturer adhering to ISO-13485, ISO-14971 and ISO-27001.
+As quality is of the utmost importance to us, Qaelum is a medical device manufacturer adhering to ISO 13485 and ISO 27001.
 DOSE has a number of certifications and quality labels including CE class IIb, CAMCAS level III (Canada) and FDA clearance as non-device Medical Device Database System (MDDS) for the US market.
 Compliance with international data protection regulations, as well as your internal IT guidelines, are top priorities for Qaelum.